SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/analysis-parameters.md

 `sonar.projectVersion` | The project version. | `<version>` for Maven projects, otherwise "not provided"

 ### Authentication
+By default, user authentication is required to prevent anonymous users from browsing and analyzing projects on your instance, and you need to pass these parameters when running analyses.
+Authentication is enforced in the global Security(/instance-administration/security/) settings.

-If the "Anyone" pseudo-group does not have permission to perform analyses, you'll need to supply the credentials of a user with Execute Analysis permission for the analysis to run under.
+When authentication is required or the "Anyone" pseudo-group does not have permission to perform analyses, you'll need to supply the credentials of a user with Execute Analysis permissions for the analysis to run under.

 Key | Description | Default
 ---|----|---
-`sonar.login` | The login or authentication token of a SonarQube user with Execute Analysis permission on the project. |
+`sonar.login` | The [authentication token](/user-guide/user-token/) or login of a SonarQube user with Execute Analysis permission on the project. |
-`sonar.password` | The password that goes with the `sonar.login` username.
-This should be left blank if an authentication token is being used. |
+`sonar.password` | If you're using an authentication token, leave this blank.
+If you're using a login, this is the password that goes with your `sonar.login` username. |

 ### Web Services
 Key | Description | Default